MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 Cuando MMS detecta que es necesario actualizar las reuniones de un usuario, realiza lo siguiente:

-1. Identificar todos los Skype para reuniones de negocios y Teams de Microsoft el usuario haya programado en el futuro
+1. Identify all Skype for Business and Microsoft Teams meetings the user has scheduled in the future

-  - Se pasan por alto cualquier Skype para reuniones de negocios o Teams de Microsoft ocurridos antes cuando se ejecuta MMS
+  - Any Skype for Business or Microsoft Teams meetings that occurred prior to when MMS runs are skipped

   - Solo se actualizan las reuniones en las que el usuario es el organizador.